 Another habit you can get into is to drink a full glass of water before eating.
 Water benefits your body in many ways, and one of them is to give you a sense of fullness.
 So, drink water before meals, and the likelihood of overeating decreases exponentially.

 Being 100% honest with yourself is the first step in getting rid of your bad habits.
 You cannot address them if you don’t know they’re there.
 Part of your weight loss journey is becoming aware of your body and its biofeedback.
+Training mindfulness with an app may help you learn to listen to your body.
 Remember to fuel your body with whole, nutritious foods, and try not to drink calories.
 Changing these habits will make your weight loss process much more efficient.